kudu-star/cloud-resume/README.md

 Project Scope

 Overview
 The cloud-resume project aims to create a basic website that includes a visitor counter.
 The counter will be implemented using a database and will update in real-time.
 The website will be hosted in the cloud and built using a CI/CD pipeline.
-The infrastructure will be defined using Infrastructure as Code and the website will be built using a serverless architecture.
+The infrastructure will be defined using Infrastructure as Code and The website will be built using a serverless architecture.

 Goals
 - Create a basic website that includes a visitor counter